-This seafood stir fry combines the best foods from the sea and nutrient-dense vegetables to maximise both satiety and nutrient density.
+This seafood stir fry combines the best foods from seafood and nutrient-dense vegetables to maximise both satiety and nutrient density.

-One serve provides 380 calories, 56 g protein, 9 g fat and 13 g of net carbs
+One serve provides 380 calories, 56 g of protein, 9 g of fat and 13 g of net carbs.

 The Cronometer screengrab below shows the nutrients provided by 2000 calories of this recipe relative to the Optimal Nutrient Intakes.